Child Custody Attorney

 Child Custody Laws in South Carolina

 Since 1995, South Carolina law has required men and women to be treated equally in custody cases.
-In 2012, a new law was passed mandating that family court judges consider joint custody if one of the parents requests it.
-In joint custody arrangements, both parents share responsibility for making major decisions in the child’s life, such as what school they should attend, what medical care they need and what religious training they should have.
+In 2012, a law passed mandating that family court judges consider joint custody if one of the parents requests it.
+In joint custody arrangements, both parents share responsibility for making major decisions in the child’s life.
+These can include decisions like what school they should attend, what medical care they need and what religious training they should have.

 Custody is not the only way you can see your children.
 Visitation is considered a right of parents unless the court had determined otherwise.
 Disagreement over the time, place or length of visits can cause conflicts that may need to be resolved in court.
 If you are experiencing a conflict over visitation and need legal advice, please contact us to schedule a consultation.